FullStackS-GmbH/terraform-workshop/Grundlagen/7_Terraform_Variables.md

 # Terraform Variables

+* What are Variables in Terraform?
+    * There are two importent files on which you will have to take care of.
+        * variables.tf:
+        * terraform.tfvars:

 A Variable definitions file uses the same basci syntax as Terraform language files but consists only of variable name assignments: